azMantas/bicepCloud-webApp/content/azureModules/storage/storageAccounts.md

 When the bypass property is set to `AzureServices`, it means that certain Azure services can bypass the network ACLs and access the storage account without being restricted by the IP address or virtual network rules.
 This is useful in scenarios where you need to allow Azure services, such as Azure Monitor to access your storage account, while still enforcing network access control rules for other types of traffic.

 It is important to note that enabling `AzureServices` bypass does not grant access to all Azure services randomly.
 The actual access is still controlled by the Azure RBAC and authentication mechanisms in place.
 By allowing the bypass for Azure services, you are permitting these services to communicate with your storage account without being blocked by the network-level restrictions.

+## advancedThreatProtectionEnabled

+<a href="https://learn.microsoft.com/en-us/azure/defender-for-cloud/defender-for-storage-introduction" target="_blank">Defender for Storage Account</a>, a component of Azure Defender, offers enhanced security and threat detection for Azure Storage accounts, including Blob Storage, Data Lake Storage Gen2, and Azure Files.
+By continuously monitoring and analyzing activities, it detects abnormal and potentially malicious activities.
+Enabling the Advanced Threat Protection (ATP) feature using the `advancedThreatProtectionEnabled` parameter provides continuous monitoring and protection against threats and malicious activities in your storage account.
+This includes activities such as:
+- Anomaly Detection: Defender for Storage Account identifies and alerts you to abnormal access patterns, such as sudden traffic spikes, unusual data access locations, or attempts from suspicious IP addresses.
+- Data Exfiltration Detection: It detects potential data exfiltration activities, including large or unusual data transfers, which could indicate data theft.
+- Brute Force Attack Detection: Defender for Storage Account helps identify repetitive attempts to access the storage account with different credentials, indicating attempts to gain unauthorized access.

+{{< hint warning >}}
+Please note that Defender for Storage Account is not offered as a free service
+{{< /hint >}}